centreon/centreon-broker/doc/user/modules.rst

 Tag           Description
 ============= ===========================================================
 tagname       The tag name to write file.
 Tag name allow filtering. path          The path of the file to write data.
-You can use macro
+You can use some macros
-              $INSTANCEID$ into the path to write the instance id of the poller.
+              in the path.
+Available macros are *$INSTANCEID$* (the instance ID of the Centreon Broker instance that generated the dump event) and *$FILENAME$* (the original file name of the file that generated the dump event).
 ============= ===========================================================

 FIFO dump endpoint